Twas on July the twenty-eighth

 Our King and Queen came sailing down

-The Lough in the best of order
+The Lough in the best

 And we welcomed them to Belfast town